dghiya/DevGhiya/_pages/about.md

   - /about.html
 ---

-🤖 Robotics Engineer in the making  🎓 Johns Hopkins MS Robotics Student
+🤖 Robotics Engineer in the making
+🎓 Johns Hopkins University - MS Robotics

 🔬 Research Focus